Here’s an interesting question from a reader named Jeff:

 IRAs are Similar

 If you have an IRA, you’re also subject to contribution limits that can change from year to year.
 If you contribute more, you have until April 15 to remedy the situation.
-According to Vanguard, you can simply withdraw the excess contributions and their earnings before tax-filing deadline.
+According to Vanguard, you can simply withdraw the excess contributions and their earnings before the tax-filing deadline.

 But what if you discover the problem after you file your return?
 According to Vanguard, you once again have one of two options: